 The use of prayer beads spans the globe.
-The earliest examples, according to the University of Missouri Museum of Anthropology, date from the eighth century B.C. in India; the word “bead” itself comes from a Middle English word for prayer.
-Most such beads serve the same basic function: to help worshipers count prayers or other ritual recitations.
-Islam and Catholicism are among the faiths that employ prayer beads; the Catholic beads, known as rosaries, have a more formal sacred function than the more generally assistive role of Islamic prayer beads.
+The earliest examples, according to the University of Missouri Museum of Anthropology, date from the eighth century B.C. in India, and the word “bead” itself comes from a Middle English word for prayer.
+Most such rosary beads serve the same basic function: to help worshipers count prayers or other ritual recitations.
+Islam and Catholicism are among the faiths that employ prayer beads.
+The Catholic beads, known as rosaries, have a more formal sacred function than the more generally assistive role of muslim prayer beads.

 The chief difference between Catholic rosary prayers and their Islamic counterparts is that the Muslim prayers are much less formal and are less a feature of religious institutions.
 Their use is more individual and is often associated with pilgrimage sites.
-The number 99 is significant, because the beads help Muslims to count and recite the 99 attributes of God.
+The number 99 is significant, because the muslim prayer beads help Muslims to count and recite, using their right hand to thumb each bead for each of the 99 attributes of God.
 On reaching the final, elongated bead, the worshiper says the name of God, Allah.